 In many MAC operations, the same input is to be multiplied by a set of coefficients, an operation known as Multiple Constant Multiplications (MCM).
-An example of this is the transposed form architecture of a FIR filter.
+An example of this is the transposed form architecture of a FIR filter, exemplified in Figure 1.
 In this situation, significant reductions in hardware, and consequently power, can be obtained by sharing the partial products of the input.
 We propose an algorithm that optimally solves this maximal sharing problem.
-Although this problem has been proven to be NP-complete [2], we show that for many practical instances we can find an optimum solution.